Last Updated on

-Additionally, parents often make themselves crazy running their kiddos to various academic interventions in a desperate attempt to keep up with the student Joneses.
+Additionally, parents often make themselves crazy in the process in a desperate attempt to keep up with the student Joneses.

 Consequently, the idea of picking up a book causes tears, anxiety and frustration for the child (and mom or dad).

-Life is a gift given to us by God Himself.
-Life is a journey.
-No two people are exactly the same.
+Life is a gift given to us by God Himself and it is a journey.

 Ultimately, a child who grows up feeling “behind” can easily believe himself incapable of learning.

-This ultimately costs far more than whether a child reads on grade-level at age 7, 8 or even 10.
+This ultimately costs far more than whether a child reads on grade-level at age 7 or 8 or even 10.